frontendpatterns/frontendpatterns.dev/src/content/patterns/derived-state.md

 ## Solution

-Apply the Derived State pattern by computing values from existing state rather than storing redundant data, and reinforce it with concise examples or tests.
+Compute values from existing state rather than storing redundant data.
 For example, separate a cart totals reducer from modal visibility state so analytics remains deterministic.